 7) I recognize that I’m moving further away from food, but my last tip is dealing with negative thoughts, as what we feed our brains (with our own thoughts) affects us more than we realize.
 For the average women, 80% of our thoughts can be negative.
 Something I learned in the hospital after dealing with my own severe clinical depression, was the concept of the 3 C’s.
 It stands for catch, challenge, change.
 So when you’re having a negative thought, first you need to work on being aware of it = catch it.
 Acknowledge it and then challenge it.
 Is it actually true?
 Then, is it actually true 100% of the time or has there been a time when it wasn’t?
 In the majority of cases, you’ll find that it’s not 100% true all of the time.
 Think of something right now that you’ve said to yourself and go through this quick scenario.
 Then work to change the thought into something more empowering.
 Example – I never get it right.
 Has there ever been a time when you got it right?
 Change it to a more empowering statement.
 I know I can get this right.
 That’s just an easy example, but you get the idea.
 Try to challenge and change your negative thoughts.

 Of course there are so many things that you can do to improve your brain health and your physical health.
 Like drink more water!
 For most of us, the point is to start small and master one or two things at a time rather than trying to take on a dozen things and then scrapping it all because it’s too overwhelming.
 Health is an ongoing journey.
 But if you don’t make time for your wellness, down the road you will be forced to make time for your illness.
-Cheers to wellness and your most radiant life in 2020! ~Karen xo
+Cheers to wellness and your most radiant life! ~Karen xo